mumoshu/helmfile-operator/README.md

 See respective directory under the `pkg` directory for more details.

-### `applianceoperator`
+### `appliance-operator`

-This is the standard impelmentation of `appliance-operator`.
+This is the example impelmentation of your own `appliance-operator`.

-It is based on the `genericoperator`, and has the additional ability to automatically register the `Appliance` CRD on startup.
+It is based on the `helmfile-operator`, and has the additional ability to automatically register the `Appliance` CRD on startup.

 It's configuration can be customized via the changing the bundled `assets/config.yaml`, or mouting an alternative config file and pointing the operator to load that by providing the `--file CONFIG_FILE` flag.

 For settings available in `config.yaml`, see the documentation of [whitebox-controller](https://github.com/summerwind/whitebox-controller/blob/master/docs/configuration.md) which is the foundation of the operator.

-### `genericoperator`
+### `helmfile-operator`

 This is a generic implementation of the `appliance-operator` which is deployed onto a runtime environment that has connectivity to K8s API.

-By contacting K8s API, it watches `Appliance` custom resources for changes and updates and removes the `Deployment` that runs the `genericcontroller`.
+By contacting K8s API, it watches `Appliance` custom resources for changes and updates and removes the `Deployment` that runs the `helmfile-applier`.

 See [The "Appliance" custom resource](#The "Appliance" custom resource) for details of the `Appliance` resource.

-### genericcontroller
+### helmfile-applier

-This is a generic `appliance-controller` that is deployed as a container image.
+This is a generic `applier` that is deployed as a container image.

-You add the state file for the appliance into the container image so that `genericcontroller` loads it on startup.
+You add the state file for the appliance into the container image so that `helmfile-applier` loads it on startup.
 After that it periodically runs [helmfile](https://github.com/roboll/helmfile) to reconcile the cluster state so that the desired appliance is kept up and running.

-### examplecontroller
+### example-applier

+Use-cases: Air-gapped deployments (By containerizing all the appliance assets)

-This is an example `appliance-controller` that is implemented by extending `genericcontroller`.
+This is an example `applier` that is implemented by extending `helmfile-applier`.

 It bundles the state file for the appliance into the executable binary with [packr2](https://github.com/gobuffalo/packr).